jyothir-369/Movie-Recommendation-Using-AIML/README.md

 ⚙️ How It Works
 📂 Load movies.csv and credits.csv using Pandas

-🔗 Merge both datasets on the movie ID
+🔗 Merge datasets on the movie ID

-🧾 Extract metadata: genres, keywords, cast, crew, and overview
+🧾 Extract metadata: genres, keywords, cast, crew, overview

-🏷️ Combine all into a single tags column
+🏷️ Combine them into a single tags column

-🔢 Vectorize the tags using CountVectorizer
+🔢 Convert tags into vectors using CountVectorizer

-📐 Compute cosine similarity among movie vectors
+📐 Compute cosine similarity between movie vectors

-🎯 Recommend Top 5 similar movies based on selected input
+🎯 Recommend Top 5 similar movies to the selected input

 📦 Libraries Used
 pandas